MDAStanford/MDAStanford/README.md

     PROJECT 3 https://github.com/MDAStanford/Cyber-Security-Project-3

     Automated Elk Stack Deployment
-    Network design on Azure Cloud: VMs, Network Security Groups, Load Balancers, subnets, and software deployment.
-Demonstration of a complete ELK Deployment:
-    Elasticsearch, Logstash, and Kibana using Docker and Ansible to deploy multiple web servers and an ELK server from a Jump box.
+    Network design on Azure Cloud: VMs, Network Security Groups, Load Balancers,subnets, and software deployment.
+Demonstration of a complete ELK Deployment: Elasticsearch, Logstash, and Kibana using Docker and Ansible to deploy multiple web servers and an ELK server from a Jump box.

     PROJECT_1 https://github.com/MDAStanford/Cyber-Security-Project-1#cyber-security-project-1